 What is a Timber Frame House life expectancy?

 There isn’t a definitive answer to this question.
 However, timber framed buildings have been around for centuries, some of our most valued historical dwellings were built using timber frame construction.
 These early buildings did not benefit from the modern preservatives used today in timber frame construction.
 Hence, providing the building has the same level of maintenance a masonry building would receive, timber frame house life expectancy is no different.
+Learn more about timber frame houses here.

 Is a Timber Frame House really more environmentally friendly?